EMT Online Frequently Asked Questions

 Are the online quizzes, modules, and final required?

-Yes, you must complete the entirety of the online course before you are permitted to attend the skills boot camp and you must receive 80% or better on all EMT Utah chapter quizzes and the final exam.
+Yes, you must complete the entirety of the online course (including interactive lectures) before you are permitted to attend the skills boot camp and you must receive 80% or better on all EMT Utah chapter quizzes and the final exam.

 What are the requirements to pass this course?

-In order to pass the online EMT program and be eligible to take the NREMT cognitive exam, you must complete all of the online modules/lessons, pass the online EMT Utah chapter quizzes and final exam with a score of 80% or better, and then complete the full 60-hour boot camp, including passing off all of your skills.
-You must attend every day of the boot camp and are not permitted to miss any hours, as Utah requires that you attend 60 hours of in-person instruction in order to pass the course.
-Following the skills boot camp, you must turn in 100 patient assessments (these will be explained and demonstrated during your boot camp week).
+In order to pass the online EMT program and be eligible to take the NREMT cognitive exam, you must complete all of the online modules/lessons, pass the online EMT Utah chapter quizzes and final exam with a score of 80% or better, and then complete the full boot camp, including passing off all of your skills.
+You must attend every day of the boot camp and are not permitted to miss any hours, as Utah requires that you attend all live hours in order to pass the course.
+Following the boot camp, you must turn in 100 patient assessments (these will be explained and demonstrated during your boot camp week).
 You must also demonstrate professionalism and the ability to work effectively on a team as an EMT in the field.

 If I start the online program, but then decide I’d rather take the course in-person, can I switch?